gcapes/git-course-mace/_episodes/02-local.md

 ~~~
 {: .bash}

-we see changes not staged for commit section and our file is marked as
+we see a *changes not staged for commit* section and our file is marked as
 modified:

 ~~~